 The Elites are improved with Mavic’s Yksion Elite Guard tires that allow them to last even longer, deal with corner and speed even better, and make them less prone to getting flat.
 Another thing worth mentioning is that they shed about 10% of the rim’s weight by using a sleeve joint instead of the pin version.

 Mavic Aksium Wheelset Road Test

 As we mentioned earlier in this review, they can cope nicely with any kind of weather.
 Their sealed cartridge bearings make them highly recommendable if you’re searching for something to use in dirt, rain, or snow.
 Besides that, their bearings feel smooth and the wheels roll along delightfully.
-So if you’re in the market for some tried-and-tested, rugged items, the Mavic Aksiums are exactly what you need.
+So if you’re in the market for some tried-and-tested, rugged road wheelsets that are not going to break the bank, the Mavic Aksiums might be exactly what you need.

 They are very pleasant on longer rides as a consequence of their increased rim width – which also allows them to work amazingly with 25mm tires.
 Mavic used the H2 Hammer Hardening to reinforce the rims around the spoke holes.
 This eliminates the risk having the spokes pulled through the rim’s surface.

 The wheelset’s enhanced stopping power and lack of vibrations under the braking are ideal for conquering mountains with peace of mind.
 Wondering how they did it?
 Well, the UB control (a machining process) is ‘guilty’ for the brake’s upgraded surface texture.

 The Mavic Aksium wheelset is pretty easy to find on the market and the price falls into the bargain category.
 When we last checked, we found the item for the following price ranges: